In this section, you will investigate the following questions:

 Connection for AP® Courses

-The information presented and the examples highlighted in this section support concepts and Learning Objectives outlined in Big Idea 2 of the AP® Biology Curriculum.
+The information presented and examples highlighted in this section support concepts and Learning Objectives outlined in Big Idea 2 of the AP® Biology Curriculum Framework.
 The Learning Objectives listed in the Curriculum Framework provide a transparent foundation for the AP® Biology course, an inquiry-based laboratory experience, instructional activities, and AP® Exam questions.
 A Learning Objective merges required content with one or more of the seven Science Practices.

 |Big Idea 2||Biological systems utilize free energy and molecular building blocks to grow, to reproduce, and to maintain dynamic homeostasis.|

 |Enduring Understanding 2.A||Growth, reproduction and maintenance of living systems require free energy and matter.|

 |Essential Knowledge||2.A.3 Organisms must exchange matter with the environment to grow, reproduce and maintain organization.|

 |Science Practice||4.1 The student can justify the selection of the kind of data needed to answer a particular scientific question.|

 |Learning Objective||2.8 The student is able to justify the selection of data regarding the types of molecules that an animal, plant, or bacterium will take up as necessary building blocks and excrete as waste products.|